 Here’s what’s in it, except I forgot to include the fresh basil in this photo.
 Just don’t forget to include it in the recipe when you make it 🙂

-Once you have finished roasted cherry tomatoes, prep everything else and toss it all together in a big bowl.
+Once you have finished the roasted cherry tomatoes, roast the chickpeas, prep everything else, and toss it all together in a big bowl.
 Top with an abundance of fresh herbs and a generous drizzle of olive oil.
 Serve this couscous salad with a protein if you like, or just on its own (chickpeas = protein).

 This is also delicious the next day for lunch.
 On day 2, I like to add a little bit more lemon and an extra pinch of salt.